Prop 68 Grant Application Update:

-The proposed Bridge District Plaza will create a new public park space on the Sacramento River resulting in a programable venue for social gatherings, celebrations and countless public health and wellness events.
-The Plaza improvements could include a hardscape viewing platform complete with interactive art, landscaping and water elements.The proposed Plaza site links directly with the River Walk Trail, which is used as a hiking and biking trail, and provides access to the Bridge District with its high-density mixed use commercial and residential development.
+3. The Bridge District Plaza- Acquisition of property for a new public plaza and improvements including a hardscape viewing platform of the river complete with interactive art, landscaping and water elements.The Plaza site links directly with the River Walk Trail, which is used as a hiking and biking trail, and provides access to the Bridge District with its high-density mixed use commercial and residential development.

 What is Prop 68?The 2018 Prop.
 68 Bond Act is providing over $650 million to fund the Statewide Park Development and Community Revitalization Program (SPP).
 The SPP is administered by the California Department of Parks and Recreation and is the largest park-related grant program in California’s history, with over $1 billion available between the 2018 Proposition 68 and 2006 Proposition 84 funding.
 Proposition 68 specifically recognizes disparities in park access and helps to ensure that everyone has their fair share of healthy parks, water and climate protections.